 Adult Health II Clinical

-The Adult Health II Clinical rotation runs concurrently with Adult Health II Theory.
+The Adult Health II Clinical rotation is completed concurrently with Adult Health II Theory.
 Theoretical concepts covered in this course include nursing care for adults with:

 - cardiac disorders